Richard Emanuel

 Richard J M Emanuel (born 29 October 1967) is a British businessman and investor.
 He founded his first company DX Communications at the age of 23, which grew from a one person start-up to an organisation of over 1,000 people within a 5-year period.
 The company was acquired by British Telecom's subsidiary BT Cellnet in September 1999.
 Following this, Emanuel has gone on to build a number of successful companies.

 Emanuel remains active in the technology sector, with a focus on working with high-growth companies.
-In March 2020 he joined the Executive Team of MARSS Group, a technology security company, and one of the fastest growing privately owned businesses in Europe.
-He is also the non-exec Chairman of EIP Limited, a Insurtech, supplying corporate clients with subscription insurance and claims management.
+In March 2020 he joined the Board of MARSS Group, a technology security company, and one of the fastest growing privately owned businesses in its sector.
+He is also the non-executive Chairman of EIP Limited, a InsurTech company, supplying corporate clients with subscription insurance and claims management.

-Alongside this, Emanuel also has a personal interest in the healthy ageing sector.
-In 2016 he co-founded Lumity, and in 2020 co-founded Brain Health Network - an organisation dedicated to helping people keep their brain healthy and lower the risk of neurodegenerative diseases such as Alzheimer's (the most common type of dementia).
-He has received various awards and recognition during his business career, including an MBE received from Queen Elisabeth II in 2000.
-He has also been a member of the Young Presidents' Organization since 2000, and is a past chairman of their Monaco chapter.
+Alongside this, Emanuel has a personal interest in the healthy ageing sector having lost his mother to dementia.
+Following this, he co-founded Brain Health Network in 2020 - an organisation dedicated to helping people keep their brain healthy and to lower the risk of neurodegenerative diseases such as Alzheimer's (the most common type of dementia).
+He has received various awards and recognition during his business career, including an MBE received from Queen Elizabeth II in 2000.
+He has also been a member of the Young Presidents' Organization since 2000, and is a past Chairman of their Monaco chapter.